OpenSV/OpenSV/README.md

 <br>Ability for Content Creators, Users and Advertisers to create Channels
 <br>Ability to Search Content
 <br>Ability to Add Transcriptions
+<br>Analytics - views by platform, views by ip address, etc...

 Check back in as we build up the system!